dpi0/eza-preview.yazi/README.md

 ]
 ```

-List mode is the default, if you want to have tree mode instead when starting yazi - update `yazi.lua` with:
+List mode is the default, if you want to have tree mode instead when starting yazi - update `~/.config/yazi/init.lua` with:

 ```lua
 require("eza-preview"):setup()